ringcentral/ringcentral-chatbot-js/README.md

     - Do NOT invoke lambda functions in global code outside of handlers
     - I tried once and it seemed to case dead-lock.
 Lots of requests which causes 429 error and database connection exhausted
         - In global code I did `axio.put('https://<bot-server>/admin/maintain')` and it caused dead-lock

+## Todo

+- send api to change presence, let bot user to be online